camunda-community-hub/pyzeebe/docs/worker_tasks.rst

 *What does job.set_failure_status do?*

 This tells Zeebe that the job failed.
-The job will then be retried (if configured in workflow definition).
+The job will then be retried (if configured in process definition).

 Task timeout